MicrosoftDocs/Viva/Viva/glint/setup/mto-faq.md

 - [Properties of a B2B guest user](/entra/external-id/user-properties)

 ## Can I give dashboard access to users outside of my target tenant?
 Yes.
-You’ll have to add the user(s) to the target tenant, import the users’ HRIS data to Glint, and share credentials with the user(s) so they can access the Glint Dashboard.
+Admins need to add the users to the target tenant, import the users’ HRIS data to Glint, and share credentials with the users so they can access the Glint Dashboard.

 **If source tenants are Microsoft Entra ID tenants:**
 - Adding users to the target tenant alone isn't enough because users' still have their target tenant set as the source tenant.